sjcrank/maxwell/README.md

 # Maxwell
-Maxwell is an application architecture designed for building client-side web applications

-## Overview

 Maxwell is an application architecture designed for building client-side web applications.
 It is described by a set of design patterns and conventions and does not require implementation as a formal framework.